Sapphire Cars Privacy Notice

 To determine the retention period of your personal data, we consider several criteria to make sure that we do not keep your personal data for longer than is necessary or appropriate.
 These criteria include:

-whether our relationship with you is ongoing, for example, you have an active account with one or more of our services, or you regularly browse or purchase off our Website/App);
+- whether our relationship with you is ongoing, for example, you have an active account with one or more of our services, or you regularly browse or purchase from our Website/App);

 We will retain your information as follows:

-if you contact us via email we will keep your data for 5 years;
+- if you contact us via email we will keep your data for up to 5 years;

 After you have terminated your use of our services, we will store your information in an aggregated and anonymised format.